gnvalente92/k8s-java-heap/README.md

 EVEN GOING FOR A LATER VERSION OF 1.8 WE CAN ALREADY

-https://stackoverflow.com/questions/49854237/is-xxmaxramfraction-1-safe-for-production-in-a-containered-environment THIS POST TALKS ABOUT STARTING WITH A 1/2 FRACTION
+https://stackoverflow.com/questions/49854237/is-xxmaxramfraction-1-safe-for-production-in-a-containered-environment THIS POST TALKS ABOUT STARTING WITH A 1/2 FRACTION IS SAFE(ISH)